 - Meet with the CRCP Director of Student Services for schedule approval

-- Earn 6-11 credits per semester at a participating community college or university
+- Earn 6-11 credits per semester at a participating community college or university.
+Full time students are considered upon exception.

 - Maintain a “C” or higher grade point average each semester